Fat Protein Efficient Diet: Lose Weight by Eating Well

 Drink red wine.

 Red wine contains resveratrol, a compound that protects against cardiovascular diseases.
-Also, research shows that drinking a moderate amount of red wine may lower the chance of getting dementia.
+Also, research shows that drinking moderate red wine may lower the risk of dementia.

 Nuts like almonds and walnuts provide protein, fiber, monounsaturated fat, and omega-3 fatty acids.
 They can also lower bad LDL cholesterol and improve memory.